 It is difficult for us all to envisage what recovery will look like, when it will happen, how fast will it be?
 But this is one thing you don’t want to make up as you go along.
 Think – what will you do first, how much will you spend and where will you spend it.
 What steps do you need to take to get your business fully up and running and how do you make sure that business does not fall through your grasp in the process.
 The businesses that come out of this the best, will be those that have spent the time creating a recovery plan that ensures they maximise the benefits of the recovery when it comes.

-We hope that you have found this part one of our list of 20 things you should do to put your business in the best possible position for recovery, useful.
-Keep and eye out for part two next week and we can help with any of the elements of the first ten steps, then please do not hesitate to get in touch.
+We hope that you have found this part one of our list of 10 things you should do to put your business in the best possible position for recovery, useful.
+If we can help with any of the elements of these ten steps, then please do not hesitate to get in touch.